joel-karr/dontthinkwhenyoucode/Innovation.md

 Our Basic API task template includes an API that has read and write endpoints for a data source.

 ![Task Templates Example](images/task_template_example.pdf)

-<ed>Please supply ths image so we can consider this chapter complete for Editorial Review purposes.</ed><author>added the same example image from the task template chapter for now.</author>

 ### Step 3: Identify the Shortfalls